NASH & Chronic Liver Disease: An Essential Vaccine Guide for Patients

 Your liver and your immune system

-The immune system is how your body keeps you healthy.
-It plays a part in killing off pathogens such as viruses, bacteria, foreign materials (things your body doesn’t recognize), and even your own cells that are not growing/working correctly.
-The liver stores important immune cells and proteins.
-Nearly 30 percent of your body’s blood passes through your liver every minute.
-The liver also has a role in digestion and gut function.3
+The liver stores vital immune cells and proteins.
+Nearly 30% of your body’s blood passes through your liver every minute.
+The liver also helps with digestion and gut function.3

 Influenza (flu) vaccine